KakashiMiage/Library/README.md

 - **AdminInitializer.java:** Initializes a default administrator and a reader user when the application starts.

 ### Default User Initialization
-The `AdminInitializer.java` file is responsible for creating a default administrator and a reader user if they do not exist in the database.
+The `AdminInitializer.java` file for python test is responsible for creating a default administrator and a reader user if they do not exist in the database.

 - **Admin credentials :**
   - Username : `admin`